 Here, I've used Richard Bosman's excellent locally cured prosciutto, which is available in selected delis and other outlets in Cape Town.
 I know it may seem like heresy to fry prosciutto, but it is so splendidly crisp and flavoursome prepared this way that every time I taste it I want to fall into a dead faint.

 You can serve these beans piping hot or at room temperature.
 If you're not serving them hot, don't omit the step of plunging them into iced water to set the colour.
-And don't leave them to stand for too long once you've drained them, as they will turn a nasty khaki after a while.

 two packs of young green beans (enough for six)